braunsteinbryan/tic_Tac_toe/README.md

-# :octocat: B'S TIC TAC TOE: A Description :octocat:
+# :octocat: BRYAN'S TIC TAC TOE: A Description :octocat:

 This application allows the user to be able to complete a list of authenticating actions including signing up, signing, in, changing their password, and signing